AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Cluster configuration/Configure a YML file.md

 # Configure a YML file

-You can use the YML Configuration function to modify the parameter values in a YML file.
-These parameters are used to control the tasks that are running in Alibaba Cloud Logstash.
+You can use the YML Configuration feature to modify the parameters in the YML file of your Logstash cluster.
+These parameters are used to control the tasks that are running on the cluster.

 1. Log on to the [Alibaba Cloud Elasticsearch console](https://elasticsearch.console.aliyun.com/#/home).